-The Museum has a temporary exhibition galleries, which host a variety of displays throughout the year, including work by local artists/craftspeople and local history exhibitions.
+The Museum has a temporary exhibition gallery, which host a variety of displays throughout the year, including work by local artists/craftspeople and local history exhibitions.

 If you would like to book a gallery to host your own exhibition, please contact the Museum Manager.